 Playing this game has provided an incentive to read up on Dietrich Bonhoeffer, the theologian who found a way of painfully reconciling his faith with the need to commit murder, and I’ve also been encouraged to brush up on 19th century history in general.

 Black Orchestra is an impressive game.
-Despite the historical fixtures of the event decks it can play out very differently from time to time, and I’m eager to return to it.
+Despite the historical fixtures of the event decks it can play out very differently from game to game and I’m eager to return to it.

 If you’re interested in how the game plays cooperatively there is an abundance of reviews available on BGG.
 If you’re interested in the historical background you should check out the links below – that’s a good place to start.